The Technical Debt Dial

 The theory being that while product doesn't care about technical details, the overall quality of the product is very much decision.

 They can't see numbers; they can't visualize the issue so they resort to the next best thing: ignoring it and hoping it goes away.

-This isn’t completely irrational.
-Sometimes it doesn’t come back to bite them.
+This isn't irrational.
+Sometimes it does go away.

-In high trust teams this isn’t such a huge issue.
-Developers can say “I need some time to fix the hacks I made in ticket 155” and the product owner schedules it in.
-In turn the product owner trusts the developer will not spend all of their time rewriting the code in haskell for fun or whatever.
+In teams with a very high level of trust between product and developer it is often less of an issue.
+Developers can say "I need some time to fix the hacks I made in ticket 155" and the product owner schedules it in.
+In turn the product owner trusts the developer will not spend all of their time rewriting the code in haskell for fun.

 Shift technical debt from something developers whine about to something the business controls

 I have an internal "tech debt dial" which goes from 0% to 100%.

 If I dial it down to 0% that means the team should be in full on hack mode.

 Fuck tests, fuck good coding standards - the important thing is just to get it done.